vtomyev/shield/content/english/about.md

   content : "In the beating heart of the Tri-Cities, where neighbors know each other and businesses grow side-by-side, stands Shield Security.
 We're not just another security company – we're your trusted allies, dedicated to keeping you and your property safe and your peace of mind intact.

-This vision comes from Bobby, with 11 years etched into the security industry.
+This vision comes from Bobby, with over 6 years etched into the security industry.
 Having seen firsthand the ripples of reliable protection in his own community, he built Shield Security on a bedrock of trust, professionalism, and unwavering commitment.

 As an owner-operated company, Bobby ensures your needs are always met with personal attention and understanding.
 There's no corporate maze here, just direct access to his expertise and dedication.
 You'll never be a number; you'll be a valued partner in crafting your own sense of security.